ycardon/gigaset-elements-proxy/README.md

 - added `sd01` smoke detector sensors
 - added a new configuration parameter to allow or not the propagation of unknown gigaset events
 - added `low battery` in the form of `topic: gigaset/<sensor name>_battery value: low_battery`
+- added an gigaset events to MQTT events table in the documentation (thanks to [@sracing](https://github.com/sracing))

 ## credits